Marinko Matosevic

 Marinko Matosevic (Marinko Matošević, [marǐːŋko matǒːʃeʋitɕ]; born 8 August 1985) is a retired Australian professional tennis player.
 His career-high singles ranking is World No. 39, which he achieved in February 2013.

 Matosevic defeated top players including Milos Raonic, Marin Čilić, Nikolay Davydenko, Jo-Wilfried Tsonga and John Isner.

 Fans referred to Matosevic affectionately through his nickname "mad dog".

 Personal life

 Matosevic was born in Jajce, Bosnia and Herzegovina.
 He is of Croat descent.
-During his childhood, Matosevic's parents, Branko and Ljubica, moved the family to Melbourne, Australia and he now competes for his adopted country.
+During his childhood, Matosevic's parents, Branko and Ljubica, moved the family to Melbourne, Australia and he competed for his adopted country during his career.
 While growing up he played soccer along with tennis and is a fan of cricketer Shane Warne as well as following the Sydney Swans in the Australian Football League.